• Art Magazine

 Copyright: Grandfilm

-Therefore, the upcoming German cinema production represents a first milestone in making his work accessible to a wider audience.
-It has been a remarkable success, with 6 million people watching the one-hour special in South Korea alone.
+Therefore, the upcoming film release in Germany represents a first milestone in making his work accessible to a wider audience.
+With remarkable success, as 6 million people in South Korea alone watched the one-hour special broadcast.

 Nam June Paik's artistic philosophy

-Nam June Paik 's artistic vision emerged from a complex relationship with the technology of his time.
+Nam June Paik 's artistic vision arose from a complex relationship with the technology of his time.
 He was not simply a user of new media.
-Rather, he saw himself as a critical designer of emerging electronic possibilities.
+Rather, he saw himself as a critical shaper of emerging electronic possibilities.

 Technology as a tool and object of criticism

-to design the TV screen as precisely as Leonardo, as freely as Picasso, as colorful as Renoir and as profound as Mondrian.”
+"To design the TV screen as precisely as Leonardo, as freely as Picasso, as colorful as Renoir and as profoundly as Mondrian.".

 A young Nam June Paik in his creative workshop